department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Eligibility | Veterans Affairs
-title: Eligibility for Burial in a VA National Cemetery
+heading: Eligibility for Burial in a VA National Cemetery
 display_title: Eligibility
 description: Find out if you or a loved one qualify for burial in a VA national cemetery and for other burial honors.
 Review VA burial benefits eligibility requirements for Veterans, Servicemembers, spouses, and dependents.
 collection: burials